 or at runtime via:

-openstack --os-cloud devstack-system-admin registered limit update \ --service glance --default-limit 5000 --region RegionOne image_size_total
+openstack --os-cloud devstack-system-admin registered limit set \ --service glance --default-limit 5000 --region RegionOne image_size_total

 The upstream CI runs exclusively on nodes with x86 architectures, but OpenStack supports even more architectures.
 Some of them need to configure Devstack in a certain way.

 KVM on s390x (IBM z Systems) is supported since the Kilo release.
 For

 an all-in-one setup, these minimal settings in the

 [[local|localrc]] ADMIN_PASSWORD=secret DATABASE_PASSWORD=$ADMIN_PASSWORD RABBIT_PASSWORD=$ADMIN_PASSWORD SERVICE_PASSWORD=$ADMIN_PASSWORD DOWNLOAD_DEFAULT_IMAGES=False IMAGE_URLS="https://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-s390x-disk1.img" # Provide a custom etcd3 binary download URL and ints sha256. # The binary must be located under '/<etcd version>/etcd-<etcd-version>-linux-s390x.tar.gz' # on this URL. # Build instructions for etcd3: https://github.com/linux-on-ibm-z/docs/wiki/Building-etcd ETCD_DOWNLOAD_URL=<your-etcd-download-url> ETCD_SHA256=<your-etcd3-sha256> enable_service n-sproxy disable_service n-novnc [[post-config|$NOVA_CONF]] [serial_console] base_url=ws://$HOST_IP:6083/ # optional

 The default image of Devstack is x86 only, so we deactivate the download with